XavierDuthil/youtube-tracklist-control/README.md

 ![Screenshot](img/screenshot.png)

 ## Functionalities
-- Show current track's name
+- Show current track's title
 - Media controls (play, pause, rewind, fast-forward)
 - Go to previous/next track buttons

 ## More to come (eventually)
+- Scan tracklist from the comments if not available in the video description
-- Settings
+- Tracklist display
 - Multi tab interaction (use the media controls from any tab)
 - Support of hardware media keys
 - Discrete video progression bar
 - Automatically pop up when a compilation video is detected (configurable)
+- Various Settings

 ## Installation
 You can either: